converged-computing/metrics-operator/docs/getting_started/user-guide.md

 Let's first review how this works.

-1. We provide metrics here to assess performance, storage, networking, and other custom cases (called standalone).
+1. We provide metrics here to assess performance, storage, networking, or other custom cases (e.g run an HPC application).
-2. You can choose one or more metrics to run alongside your application or storage (volumes) and measure.
+2. You can choose to supplement a metric with addons (e.g., add a volume to an IO metric)
 3. The metric output is printed in pod logs with a standard packaging (e.g., sections and headers) to distinguish output sections.
 4. We provide a Python module [metricsoperator](https://pypi.org/project/metricsoperator/) that can help you run an experiment, applying the metrics.yaml and then retrieving and parsing logs.